Understanding Injunctions: What You Need to Know

 - They will consider if there is significant harm or threat if the injunction is not ordered.
 For example, a stay pending appeal for an execution would require the courts to issue an injunction so that the individual was not executed until their appeal has been concluded.

 - The courts would then consider the effects of issuing or not issuing such injunction – and how it impacts all parties involved.

 - The courts will consider the likelihood of success if they do issue that injunction and if the injunction will succeed on merits at the end of litigation.

 - Lastly, the courts will consider the possible effect on public interest.

 Speak with an Attorney Regarding Your Case

 Injunctions are complex and rarely issued.
-If you have questions about injunctions or other procedures used in criminal courts, contact an attorney at the Law Office of Timothy Armstrong, P.A. today.
+If you have questions about injunctions or other procedures used in criminal courts, contact an attorney at The Armstrong Law Group, P.A. today.
 Schedule your consultation at 904-356-8618 or fill out an online contact form.